 Use one of the resources below to go deeper through Holy Week:

 Holy Week in a Box - use the suggested items or items you have around your home for a short faith conversation each day.
-Great for preschool and younger elementary age children.
+Great for preschool and elementary age children.

 Adaptable Easter Egg Hunt for Families - use this resource for more interaction and deeper conversation.
 Can be used each day through Holy Week or as a longer time on Saturday or Sunday.
 Great for elementary age children.